Catechol-O-methyltransferase inhibitor

-A catechol-O-methyltransferase (COMT) inhibitor is a drug that inhibits the enzyme catechol-O-methyltransferase.
+A catechol-O-methyltransferase inhibitor (COMT inhibitor) is a drug that inhibits the enzyme catechol-O-methyltransferase.
 This enzyme methylates catecholamines such as dopamine, norepinephrine and epinephrine.
 It also methylates levodopa.
 COMT inhibitors are indicated for the treatment of Parkinson's disease in combination with levodopa and an aromatic L-amino acid decarboxylase inhibitor (e.g. carbidopa or benserazide).
 The therapeutic benefit of using a COMT inhibitor is based on its ability to prevent the methylation of levodopa to 3-O-methyldopa, thus increasing the bioavailability of levodopa.
 COMT inhibitors significantly decrease off time in people with Parkinson's disease also taking carbidopa/levodopa.